SERG-Delft/serg-delft.github.io/_researchlines/software-analytics.md

 service API’s to deliver its functionality.
 Modern software teams need data to make informed decisions that enable continuous, feedback-driven improvement.

 At the Software Analytics lab, we work to make software analytics a core asset for software development teams.
-Our research touches topics such as computer-supported collaborative work (CSCW), big data systems, software engineering processes, software reliability, software analysis, machine learning and data science.
+Our research touches topics such as computer-supported collaborative work (CSCW), big data systems, software engineering processes, software reliability, software analysis, machine learning, and data science.

-Currently, we focus on the following 3 research lines, even though we are always open for new ideas:
+Currently, we focus on the following 3 research lines, even though we are always open to new ideas:

 * **Engineering for (software) analytics**: creating platforms for data ingestion, integration and querying in a streaming fashion.
 Related projects: